a-dhami/hukamnama-api/README.md

 The following information is made available through a API request.
-- Hukamnama in its Original Form              (windows-1252->utf-8 encoding and requires use of a Gurmukhi Font)
+- Hukamnama in its Original Form (ASCII)             (windows-1252->utf-8 encoding and requires use of a Gurmukhi Font)
-- Punjabi Description of the Hukamnama        (windows-1252->utf-8 encoding and requires use of a Gurmukhi Font)
+- Punjabi Description of the Hukamnama (ASCII)       (windows-1252->utf-8 encoding and requires use of a Gurmukhi Font)
 - English Description of the Hukamnama               (windows-1252->utf-8 encoding)
 - Hukamnama in Unicode Gurmukhi
 - Punjabi Description of the Hukamnama in Unicode